mumuki/mumuki-laboratory/README.md

 Mumuki is also open for extension, we would like to have exercises for a large range of programming languages

-# Supported Languages
+# Which languages are supported?

 Currently Mumuki supports Haskell, through [GHC](https://www.haskell.org/ghc/), and Prolog, through [SWI-Prolog](http://www.swi-prolog.org/).
 Support for more programming languages is pending task.
+We would like to offer support in the short term for the following too:
+ * JavaScript
+ * Clojure
+ * Smalltalk

+# How can I contribute?

+1. Navigate Mumuki at http://mumuki.herokuapp.com, and submit issues for every thing you dislike
+1. Check the current issues, fork the repository, and take any of your interest.
+Then pull request it.
+1. Choose your preffered langauge and create your test runner server.
+Use [mumuki-hspec-server](https://github.com/uqbar-project/mumuki-hspec-server) as insipiration
+1. Create exercises!
+Mumuki is in early stages, so remember to add your tests to some SCM.
+1. Are you a UI designer?
+We want Mumuki to look great.